dotnwat/beals-conjecture/README.md

         print "found counterexample:", a, x, b, y, c, z
 ```

-I ran this algorithm for an hour.
-That's % of the total space.
-Even if this were re-written in highly optimized C this is far too slow. count = 859796767, 85 minutes, or about 0.0000000859796767% of total space where base and exponents are 1000.
+I ran this algorithm for 85 minutes.
+In that period of time `859,796,767` points were examined.
+Considering the size of the state space with maximum base and exponent values of `1000`, that is approximately `0.0000000859796767%` of the total space covered.
+In reality it will probably run much slower than this short experiment doesn't include the very large exponents that take a lot of effort to compute.
+This test was written in Python, but even when written in optimized C, this strategy will simply not scale with search spaces this size.
+In order to make progress we need to cut down on the amount of work we are doing.

 ### Optimization 1

-Since `a^x + b^y` is communative we don't have to bother testing `b^y + a^x`.
+Since `a^x + b^y` is communative we don't have to bother also testing `b^y + a^x`.
 This can be incorporated into the algorithm above by adjusting the upper bound of the values assigned to `b`:

 ```python
 for a in range(1, max_base+1):